I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Q: Which oil is best for kansa wand?

 A: Any good quality oil that can be used on your face will work.
 Coconut or jojoba oil.
+Look for 100% natural oil essence extracted from plants that naturally contain anti-aging ingredients like rosehip seeds oil or cypress leaf oil

-Q: Is like a kansa gua sha?
+Q: Is kansa the same as a gua sha?

 Q: Can this be used else where beside the face?